RahulSChand/gpu_poor/README.md

 #### Options
 1. **Inference**: Find vRAM for inference using either HuggingFace implementation or vLLM or GGML
-2. **Training** : Find vRAM for either full model finetuning or finetuning using LoRA (currently I have hardcoded r=8 for LoRA config)
+2. **Training** : Find vRAM for either full model finetuning or finetuning using LoRA (currently I have hardcoded r=8 for LoRA config) or using QLoRA.

 #### Quantization
 1. Currently it supports: bitsandbytes (bnb) int8/int4 & GGML (QK_8, QK_6, QK_5, QK_4, QK_2).
 The latter are only for inference while bnb int8/int4 can be used for both training & inference